Step 2: The provincial permit process

 Before the timber leaves B.C., the timber owner/agent must apply for a provincial permit including a valid exemption, pay a fee in lieu of manufacture, and ensure all provincial accounts are in good standing.

 How to apply for a provincial permit

-In the coastal zone and special situations in the interior zone, the FS38 application form is submitted to the regional office by email or fax.
+In special situations in the interior zone, the FS38 application form is submitted to the regional office by email or fax.

 Fee in Lieu of Manufacture

 The Fee in Lieu of Manufacture will vary depending on the harvesting location of the timber.
 The location determines the scaling and appraisal method and whether it is determined to be coastal or interior.
 Within that determination, the fee can vary across species and grades found in those regions.
 Note that no fee is due for timber with Canadian destinations.

 Once a permit request is approved, the owner/agent will be issued a provincial permit.